“You make me brave”

 It is pretty clear that Meredith and Cristina’s friendship is the most beautiful and important love story ever to be produced for television.
 So while everyone hinges on Meredith and Derek and Cristina and Owen, the real romance of the show is and has always been--will always be--Meredith and Cristina, the Twisted Sisters.
 As we know, some of the series’ best moments have involved the evolving friendship between Meredith and Cristina.
 This season, their friendship went through the ringer because their lives were beginning to go in completely different extremes.
 Meredith attempted to find a middle ground in her work and her family, but ultimately her work began suffering.
 Cristina let go of the prospect of family and a relationship with the man she loves and made a surprising medical breakthrough.
 How can Meredith be a Grey and hold true to the legacy of that name while becoming a trailing spouse in the same way that her father, Thatcher Grey did?

 Everyone needs that friend who will tell them the truth when you really need to hear it and Cristina knocks some sense into our lead heroine before she finally ventures off.
 Meredith has been eternally giving of herself--her patience and her career--this entire season all because of her husband’s medical grandstanding.
 Meredith was literally left in the periphery this season as everyone else around her made some very impressive medical breakthroughs.
-In fact, I was thinking about it the other day and I came to the conclusion that Meredith has become stagnant--her character did nothing special this season and at first I thought that was maybe a writing flaw because, well c’mon, Meredith is much more badass than this--but then I realized this was all in the plan.
+In fact, I was thinking about it the other day and I came to the conclusion that Meredith has become stagnant--her character did nothing special this season while so many of the other doctors (namely Bailey, Cristina, and Derek) have made large medical breakthroughs and at first I thought that was maybe a writing flaw because, well c’mon, Meredith is much more badass than this--but then I realized this was all in the plan.
 The season has planned this meticulously.
 Cristina’s exit is a necessary catalyst for Meredith realizing the ugly truth that she has been stifling herself for the betterment of a romance that was never her most imperative.
 So what is next for MerDer?
 Meredith makes it clear that she is not going anywhere.
 She is making a legacy for herself at her home.
 As such, the next season needs to focus on Meredith fully recognizing her brilliance in the same way that Cristina Yang has and will continue to do.

 There are so many things Cristina Yang has taught viewers of the years, some of the most important I think are lifelong philosophies to live by.
 My personal favorite: It’s alright to define yourself by your passion and recognize your own brilliance.
 It’s certainly gotten Cristina farther than anyone would have ever thought.
 Cristina’s belief in herself and her skill have created for her a bountiful future in which her love of medicine takes precedent--and she wouldn’t have it any other way.
 She’s reached her dream and achieved her happily ever after.
 It is very different from Meredith’s (although one might take notice that Meredith is in the middle of reevaluating her “happily ever after”) but just as satisfying.
 The Grey's Anatomy Season 10 finale is a fitting send-off for such a legendary character and while Cristina Yang throws herself and the rest of us into a world of fearful mystery without her, we have to remind ourselves that there is no finish line nor an endpoint for any of us.
 We just have to go for it and feel confident that whatever the next step is, it will be brilliant.
 Goodbye, Cristina and good luck!
 “Fear (of the Unknown)” gets 5 out of 5 stars!